nagygr/readit/README.md

 or you can simply double click on the JAR file if your system is configured that way.
-Please note, that the directory called `tessdata` with the training files need to reside in the working directory (where the application is started from), otherwise it won't find them and will be unable to run.
+Please note, that the directory called `tessdata` with the training files needs to reside in the working directory (where the application is started from), otherwise it won't find them and will be unable to run.

 You need to browse for the PDF file.
 It will create a PNG image file for every